Investments and operating costs

 The high level of investments and exploration activity, combined with rising operating costs, resulted in record overall costs on the Norwegian continental shelf in 2014.
 Developments after 2014 have led to a considerable reduction in total costs, but the activity level today is historically high.

 The figure below shows historical figures and estimates for the Norwegian shelf for investments, costs for field operation, exploration, decommissioning and disposal, as well as other costs.
-In 2022, the overall costs were around NOK 270 billion.
-Investments made up about 55 per cent of this, operating costs 30 per cent, and exploration costs about eight per cent.
-Total costs are expected to increase in real terms by about five per cent in 2023, for then to stabilise towards 2025.
+In 2024, the overall costs were close to NOK 370 billion.
+Investments made up about 60 per cent of this, operating costs 25 per cent, and exploration costs about nine per cent.
+Total costs are expected to increase in real terms by four per cent in 2025, before investment activity begins to decline in 2026 as several development projects near completion.
 The increase in total costs towards 2025 is largely related to increased investments due to investment decisions taken for several projects in the autumn of 2022.
-After 2025, a decrease in total costs is expected.

 Overall costs by category